affinitydb/doc/pathSQL reference.md

   1 PINs SELECTED.
 </pre>

-Note that now mvstore can support ignoring param, i.e. user can pass more parameters than the number should be used in the expression, because there is no parameter description when define the expression value.
+Note that mvstore can support missing or extraneous parameters.

 ### EXPRTREE
 This is an internal, transient type used primarily in C++, to build expression trees before they are compiled by mvStore into